nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.9 Deleting a food item: `delete`

-You can delete a food item at the specified index.
+The `delete` command allows you to instantly remove a food item from the current displayed list of food items.

 Format: `delete INDEX`